 When an incident occurs in Metaplane, you can view the tags that are affected.
 Glancing at the affected tags can help your team prioritize incidents that affect critical data over ones that don't.

 On the Metaplane table page, any tags that have been applied to a table are displayed in the header next to the its name.

-Click on a tag name to see all the tables that have been assigned to it.
-This is a useful way to view related tables grouped together, regardless of their location in your data stack.
+Click on a tag name to see all the tables and monitors that have been assigned to it on a single dashboard.
+This is a useful way to view related tables and monitors grouped together, regardless of their location in your data stack.